 ✘ Excludes appliance-only coverage plan

 American Home Shield offers three plans: the ShieldSilver™, ShieldGold™, and ShieldPlatinum™ plans.
 The ShieldSilver covers home systems, the ShieldGold adds protection for kitchen and laundry appliances, and the ShieldPlatinum protects all of the ShieldGold’s items while increasing coverage caps across the board.

-To customize your plan further, consider adding on coverage for one of these optional add-ons: Guest unit under 750 square feet, electronic extended warranty, pool and spa, well pump, septic pump
+American Home Shield offers the following add-ons: Guest unit under 750 square feet, electronic extended warranty, pool and spa, well pump, and septic pump

-American Home Shield plans cost on average between $40–$58 per month, and customers have the choice of choosing a service call fee of $75, $100, or $125.
+American Home Shield plans cost between $20–$80 per month.
+You have the choice of choosing a service call fee of $75, $100, or $125.
 Choosing a higher service fee will result in a lower monthly premium.

 Learn more: American Home Shield Review